Popular Searches

 It soon became clear that she was onto something.

-A few years after the launch, the renowned German theologian Jürgen Moltmann showed up at the IYM’s annual Forum on Youth Ministry to deliver an extraordinary lecture on the dark years of his own youth in Nazi Germany.
+A few years after the launch, Jürgen Moltmann visited the IYM’s Forum on Youth Ministry.
+While there, he delivered a powerful lecture on the dark years of his youth in Nazi Germany.

 Seminary faculty members were stunned.